danellopes/Salesforce-Autoload/README.md

 DISCLAIMER
 ----------

-This tool is not in any way endorsed by Salesforce, it's just a project that i did to help me on day-to-day tasks, use it at your on risks.
+This tool is not in any way endorsed by Salesforce, it's just a project that i did to help me on day-to-day tasks, use it at your own risks.